Home/Products/Buy-to-Let

 What is a buy-to-let mortgage?

-A buy-to-let mortgage is specifically designed for properties that will be rented out to tenants.
-Unlike residential mortgages, BTL lending is assessed primarily on rental income coverage rather than personal income, making it the tool of choice for property investors and landlords.
+A buy-to-let mortgage is purpose-built for properties you let to tenants.
+Unlike residential mortgages, BTL lending is assessed primarily on rental income coverage rather than personal income — making it the go-to tool for property investors and landlords building real assets.

 • Standard residential BTL (AST tenancies)